zukunft/zukunft.com/docs/code_functions_all.md

         \-- change_link - display the last change related to one object (word, formula, value, verb, ...)
     \-- add
         \-- change_link - similar to add_link, but additional fix the references as a text for fast displaying
-    \-- load_row_names
+    \-- load_changed_objects
-        \-- change_log_list - set the name of the changed object on each change of this list, e.g. the word name of a word
+        \-- change_log_list - set on each change of this list what the change log itself does not contain: the name of t he
     \-- views_array
         \-- sandbox_related - the views that can show the object for the views tab of the object page; the list is
     \-- changes_array